wonrzrzeczny/CTF-writeups/Chaos Communication Camp 2019 CTF/Prejudiced Randomness/readme.md

 Unfortunately, I wasn't able to crack this one entirely during the contest, but I firmly believe I know, what had to be done more or less.
 This time we want to lose as many games as possible.
 Let's think about what would happen if our given ```n``` could be a product of more than just 2 prime numbers (eg. ```k```).
 As every prime gives us 2 distinct square roots, this means that the overall number of square roots modulo ```n``` would be ```2**k```, but still all of them but two can aid the server in finding a factor of ```n```.
 Therefore chances of winning drop to ```2**-(k-1)```.
 Therefore as long as we could smuggle ```n``` being a product of, let's say, 7 primes, we are good.

 And there is a good reason to believe that it's possible.
-The code uses a [https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test](Miller-Rabin primality test), which is unbreakable (as long as well implemented :) ).
+The code uses a [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test), which is unbreakable (as long as well implemented :) ).
 And the last line of this primality test function looks very fishy:

 ```python
 def is_prime(n, rounds):